ebalkanski/php-nginx-mysql/README.md

     - installs Composer packages
 - `make up` - start the whole ecosystem
 - `docker-composer ps` - verify all containers are up and running
-- open `php.local` in your favourite browser and you should see phpinfo() output there.
+- open `http://php.local` in your favourite browser and you should see phpinfo() output there.
 - `docker-compose exec php /bin/bash` - enter the php container.
 - Happy Coding!